 Peter Hinds was succeeded by Francis Coyle and he in turn, in the 1880's, by the unusually-named butcher and cattle dealer Patrick Obins.
 [In 1901, only three people in the entire country shared the name].
 Mr Obins died in April 1898 following a fall from a horse-and-cart at Sheffield Cross.
 For the best part of a century, he was succeeded here by various members of the Tynan family.
 In 1901, brothers Edward and Michael were both victuallers, and, on census Night, the household also included their cousin Nannie Deegan, a shop assistant, and Daniel Costigan from Kilkenny, an assistant butcher.
 The family's entry on the online 1911 Census Form is an example of official carelessness.
 Not only is Esther renamed Easter, but the family has become Lynan.
 The proper surname is clearly visible on the manuscript entry where we find siblings Peter, John, Maggie and Esther Tynan.
 The two brothers were butchers, (as was Peter Lalor who is listed as a servant).

-In later years, John Tynan operated a hackney service and, in the 1960's, the family also ran a small cafe (The Savoy) which was succeeded by Onorio Matassa's chip-shop.
+In later years, John Tynan operated a hackney service.
+In the 1960's Onorio and Mary Matassa had a café here (The Savoy) and after they left, the Tynan family took over the business.
 In the late '70's, and for much of the 1980's, Antonio Cavaliere's Peppermill Restaurant - For the first time in Portlaoise an exciting new Continental menu.
 1982: Four-course Christmas Lunch Menu: £4.95 - was the place to go for the would-be and self-styled gourmets of the town.
 The Cavaliere family subsequently opened the celebrated Ristorante Rinuccini opposite the castle in Kilkenny.

 The Wine Vault closed down in 2012 and the premises remained vacant until Christmas 2017 when a new bar opened here.
 The name over the door?
 Shelly's.